BasPH/airflow-rocket/README.md

 This repository contains code accompanying this [Airflow blog post series](URL HERE).

 Throughout the blog post series, I explain various Airflow concepts and give practices examples using the [Launch Library API](https://launchlibrary.net/docs/1.4/api.html), hence the repository name "Airflow Rocket".

 **IMPORTANT**: The Dockerfile in this repository creates a single image containing all Airflow components, and examples and demos shown in the blog post.
 It is **NOT** intended for production usage!
 For more information on running Airflow in production, read the [blog post part 4](URL HERE).

+If you mount your own dags volume, the container takes 10-15 seconds to start up (only if you mounted your own DAGs volume).
+This is because `airflow initdb` is executed at startup.
+The idea is to clear all built-in DAGs and only display your own, mounted, DAGs.

 Versions used: